sswam/allemande/doc/nsfw/nsfw.md

 - **Jhon**: AKA Roasto, a volatile NSFW roaster, who won't pull any punches!
 Engage with caution!

 ### AI Artists
+- Using the AI art models directly is a bit technical.
+Instead, new users can talk to Xilu, who has extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
 - **Illy**: High-quality photorealistic and artistic image generation, able to draw every character; simply talk to Illy to see your ideas come to life
 - **Yoni, Coni, Boni**: NSFW image generation with a semi-realistic style
 - **Poni**: NSFW image generation with a cartoon / anime style